ccjmne/blog/content/posts/intralinear-partitioning-2.md

 /usr/bin		/usr/bin/vendor_perl	/home/ccjmne/share/pnpm
 ```

-   Note that `column` wants to print out columns of unique width, regardless of
+   It wants to print out columns of unique width, regardless of their individual
-their individual content.<br>
+content.<br>
    By default, it uses tabulations, but you may have it use spaces with the
 `--use-spaces`/`-S` flag, which takes the minimum number of whitespaces to
 separate columns by: